-- for the PMHNP Certificate Programs, students must provide evidence of completion of stand-alone graduate level courses in advanced pathophysiology, advanced pharmacotherapeutics, and advanced physical assessment.
-Additionally, PMHNP Certificate Program students must provide evidence of national certification and licensure as an APRN; - for the NEL Certificate Program: must have two years of practice experience at the RN level or higher.
+- o Advanced physiology/pathophysiology, including general principles that apply across the lifespan; lifespan is defined as prenatal through old age and death. - o Advanced health assessment, which includes assessment of all human systems, advanced assessment techniques, concepts and approaches. - Advanced pharmacology, which includes pharmacodynamics, pharmacokinetics and pharmacotherapeutics of all broad categories of agents. - For more information, please access this link - Additionally, PMHNP Certificate Program students must provide evidence of national certification and licensure as an APRN. - for the NEL Certificate Program: must have two years of practice experience at the RN level or higher.